Dunckleosteus/Dunckleosteus/README.md

 - 👋 Hi, I’m @Dunckleosteus
 - 👀 I’m interested in coding, geology and robotics
-- 🌱 I’m currently learning python, I also know the basics of java C and R
+- 🌱 I’m currently learning python and rust, I also know the basics of java C and R.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...